mmarbout/Tuto_MetaTOR/VM_config.md

 Hicstuff

-louvain algorithm (already provided within the repertory that the students will download)
+louvain algorithm (provided within the repertory that you will download)